 Private lessons: 1 hour session, most days/evenings (appointment required)

 We keep our playgroups small, so reservations are highly recommended since we have a lot of regulars.

 Our daycare groups are separated based on size and temperament.
 We specialize in small group play and our dogs thrive in that environment.
-If you become a subscriber, you will get 1-3 pack walks included in your dog's daycare day.
-Inside & outside daycare is the best!
+If you become a subscriber, you will get 1-3 enrichment sessions included in your dog's daycare day.

 You will get a report card every daycare day with pics and details on what your dog was up to in playgroup.